sentioxyz/docs/how-to-guides-by-examples/share-your-project.md

+---
-# ➡ Share your project
+title: ➡ Share your project
+categorySlug: how-to-guides-by-examples
+hidden: false
+---

 You could share the project by making it public